Revisiting Cosine Similarity via Normalized ICA-transformed Embeddings: Limitations

 \section{Limitations}

 \begin{itemize} \item This study explains the interpretation of cosine similarity using centered and whitened embeddings.
 These embeddings are different from the original embeddings. \item The meanings of the axes of the ICA-transformed embeddings are manually interpreted based on their top words after normalization.
 In addition, it is not always possible to interpret the meaning of an axis from its top words.
 Note that the top words used to interpret the meanings of the axes in this study can all be found in the Appendix sections. \item We need to pay attention to the signs of the axes of the ICA-transformed embeddings.
 In this study, following~\citet{DBLP:conf/emnlp/YamagiwaOS23}, we ensure that all axes have positive skewness by flipping their signs when necessary.
-We then assume that larger component values are more representative of the meanings of the axes.
-However, we do not assume that negative component values, whose absolute values are large, represent the opposite meanings of the axes.
-Therefore, we set $\hat{s}_{i_\ast}^{(\ell_\ast)}$ to $0$ instead of $-\hat{s}_{i_\ast}^{(\ell_\ast)}$ in (\ref{eq:ablation}). \item The examples using specific words in Section~\ref{sec:experiments} may have a selection bias.
-To mitigate this concern, we conducted the experiments to investigate sparsity of normalized component-wise products through the downstream tasks in Section~\ref{sec:downstream}. \item To explain our interpretation of cosine similarity, we mainly use the GloVe\footnote{\url{https:// nlp.stanford.edu/data/glove.6B.zip.}} embeddings for which cosine similarity works well.
-Although cosine similarity may not be effective for all embeddings~\cite{DBLP:journals/corr/abs-2403-05440}, this study does not cover which specific types of embeddings are suitable for cosine similarity. \end{itemize}
+We then assume that larger component values are more representative of the meanings of the axes. \item To explain our interpretation of cosine similarity, we mainly use the GloVe\footnote{\url{https:// nlp.stanford.edu/data/glove.6B.zip.}} embeddings for which cosine similarity works well.
+Although cosine similarity may not be effective for all embeddings~\cite{DBLP:journals/corr/abs-2403-05440}, this study does not cover which specific types of embeddings are suitable for cosine similarity. \item The Bonferroni correction, used to adjust for multiple testing when selecting statistically significant axes from the $d$ axes, is safe but conservative, and tends to result in fewer axes being selected.
+Other approaches, such as the False Discovery Rate (FDR), should also be considered. \item The axes selected from the component-wise product of the two embeddings do not necessarily have logical consistency with the axes selected from the components of each embedding.
+For example, in the numerical example in Table~\ref{tab:table2_5columns}, where axes are selected with $\alpha=0.05$, \textit{[spectrum]}, \textit{[function words]}, and \textit{[boxing]} are selected for \textit{light}, and \textit{[chemistry]} is not selected.
+However, as shown in Section~\ref{sec:intro}, \textit{[chemistry]} is selected for the pair \textit{ultraviolet} and \textit{light}. \item ICA is a more complex method than PCA; the computation of the orthogonal matrix $\mathbf{R}_{\text{ica}}$ in (\ref{eq:S_ZR}) for ICA takes considerably more time than that of the matrix $\mathbf{A}$ in (\ref{eq:Z_XA}) for PCA.
+The computation time for FastICA using \texttt{scikit-learn} depends mainly on the embedding dimension $d$, vocabulary size $n$, the maximum number of iterations, and the convergence tolerance.
+For example, it takes several hours for GloVe embeddings with the settings in Section~\ref{sec:settings}. \end{itemize}